ronivay/XenOrchestraInstallerUpdater/README.md

 Installation is done using latest xo-server and xo-web sources.
 With this method Xen-Orchestra has all features unlocked which are normally available only with monthly fee.

+Optional plugins can be installed.
+They are included in XO repository, but not installed by default.
+Check list from [Xen Orchestra plugins](https://github.com/vatesfr/xen-orchestra/tree/master/packages) and edit xo-install.sh accordingly.

 # Instructions

 ### script
-Clone this repository and run xo-install.sh script as root
+Clone this repository, edit variables to suit your preferences from the xo-install.sh script and run it as root

 ```
 ./xo-install.sh